 Like most children, I was drawn to dance.
 I would see some steps and imitate them successfully as it came from my heart.
-It was only when the doctor told my parents that dancing may not be a future possibility for me, that I realize I had a disability.
+It was only when the doctor told my parents that dancing may not be a future possibility for me, that I realized I had a disability.

 I found out that I had a rare disease which left me with a 90% disability and put limits on my ability to lead a regular life.

 I have a disease called Osteogenesis Imperfecta and have already suffered over 50 fractures until now.
 My joints are fixed and I use an electric wheelchair to move around.
 I realized that I would never be able to dance and instead of letting that discourage me, I took up singing.

 I sang at various prestigious events while living in Siliguri as a child and have received many awards from various organizations for my singing.
 I have regularly performed at AIR Siliguri and Doordarshan Kolkata as well.